Analyzing the Price-to-Earnings Ratio of Chewy Inc. (CHWY)

 CHWY) stock’s latest price update

-Chewy Inc. (NYSE: CHWY) has experienced a rise in its stock price by 2.53 compared to its previous closing price of 32.05.
-However, the company has seen a gain of 5.97% in its stock price over the last five trading days.
+Chewy Inc. (NYSE: CHWY)’s stock price has gone rise by 3.12 in comparison to its previous close of 34.00, however, the company has experienced a 9.39% increase in its stock price over the last five trading days.
 Barron’s reported on 03/23/23 that Chewy Stock Slides.
 User Growth Will Be ‘Likely Tepid at Best.’

 CHWY’s Market Performance

-Chewy Inc. (CHWY) has seen a 5.97% rise in stock performance for the week, with a -6.57% decline in the past month and a -32.57% plunge in the past quarter.
-The volatility ratio for the week is 3.69%, and the volatility levels for the past 30 days are at 4.04% for CHWY.
-The simple moving average for the past 20 days is -0.33% for CHWY’s stock, with a -16.00% simple moving average for the past 200 days.
+Chewy Inc. (CHWY) has experienced a 9.39% rise in stock performance for the past week, with a 1.95% rise in the past month, and a -22.36% drop in the past quarter.
+The volatility ratio for the week is 3.06%, and the volatility levels for the past 30 days are at 3.57% for CHWY.
+The simple moving average for the last 20 days is 7.47% for CHWY’s stock, with a simple moving average of -9.93% for the last 200 days.

 Analysts’ Opinion of CHWY